aleph2c/miros/README.md

-To install this python statechart library:
+To install this Python statechart library:

     pip3 install miros